 On the flip side, if you don’t count all of your expenses, you’ll miss out on valuable deductions, which reduce your taxable income.

 Part of tracking your expenses includes keeping your receipts.
-In the event that the IRS audits you — the IRS recently announced it would audit 50% more small business tax returns in 2021 — you’ll want to be able to prove your expenses and show that they’re related to your business.
+In the event that the IRS audits you — you’ll want to be able to prove your expenses and show that they’re related to your business.

 Additionally, you’ll want to make sure you open a separate business checking account and credit card for your business.
 It may seem simpler to continue using your personal accounts, but when it’s time to tally your income and expenses, it can be incredibly difficult to weed out the personal expenses on your statements.